mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 I always know why a component looks the way it does since the styles that affect it are right there.
 I can come back years after styling a component and I will know exactly what is going on.

 <Lesson
-  title="Painless maintenance"
+  title="Painless Maintenance"
-  body="Never go on a hunt for that one CSS declaration breaking your component ever again."
+  body="Never go on a hunt for CSS affecting your components ever again."
 />

 CSS-in-JS libraries keep track of the components I use on a page and only inject their styles.
 Every user loads the least styles possible when server-side rendering.

 <Lesson
-  title="Fast first paint"
+  title="Fast Performance"
   body="Automatically extract the critical CSS and send the least amount of code possible over the wire."
 />

 I can simply adjust the styles of a component based on different states (`<Button variant="primary">` vs `<Button variant="secondary">`) or a global theme.

 <Lesson
-  title="Simple dynamic styling"
+  title="Dynamic Styling"
-  body="Style your components with a global theme.
-Never concatenate classnames again."
+  body="Simply style your components with a global theme or implement different states."
 />

 CSS-in-JS still offers all the important features of CSS preprocessors.
 All libraries have auto-prefixing built in, and other features like mixins (functions) and variables are native to JavaScript.